irenepapaspyratos/ebay-project-part1/README.md

 1. Edit the variables in the `config.php` file according to your requirements
 1. Optional:
    Install a cronjob to automatically update the database
-    - Open your crontab using your teminal with '`crontab -e`'
+    - Open your crontab using your terminal with '`crontab -e`'
     - Add a new line, e.g. like '`*/15 * * * * /usr/bin/php /path/to/your/main.php`',
        where `/path/to/your/main.php` is the full path to the project's main.php on your system
        and `/usr/bin/php` is the path, where your PHP is installed